mathigon/documentation/polypad/index.md

   setViewport: (x: number, y: number, zoom: number) => void;
   resetViewport: () => void;

+  // Call this function to manually trigger a resize of the Polypad container.
+We are already
+  // using window.resize() and the ResizeObserver API (if available in the Browser).
+  resize: () => void;

   // Show a floating hand gesture that animates either clicking on a DOM element (no slide)
   // or dragging a DOM element by a certain distance (with slide).
 The gesture disappears as
   // soon as the target is interacted with.
   showGesture: (selector: string, slide?: {x: number, y: number}) => void;

+  // Enable keyboard and accessibility shortcuts.
+See below for details
+  bindKeyboardEvents: (keys?: KeyboardShortcuts) => void;

+  // Remove and clean up this Polypad instance.
+This action is irreversible, and any further
+  // interaction with the instance class may throw undefined Errors. destroy(): void;

   // Expand, collapase or toggle the sidebar on the left.
 With no arguments, the current state
   // is flipped, or you can explicitly specify and expanded or collapsed state.